h-elsner/common_units/README.md

 # common_units

-This covers updates for common units that are used in different other repositories.
+This covers updates for common units that are used in different others of my repositories.
-It will be removed there and moved here for futher maintainance.
+It will be removed there and collected here for better maintainance.

+If you want to compile my apps you often need those untits.